trueaashi/Med-Radar/README.md

 - Conducted field research to ensure the features are user-friendly and meet the needs of the local population.

 ## Demo
-Check out the demo video of the MED-RADAR in action:[VIDEO LINK](https://drive.google.com/file/d/1-61XCPsXAolUdJIFn-DMZL4k-XrGIlPt/view?usp=sharing)
+Check out the demo video of the MED-RADAR in action: [VIDEO LINK](https://drive.google.com/file/d/1-61XCPsXAolUdJIFn-DMZL4k-XrGIlPt/view?usp=sharing)

 ## Getting Started